| 1. WELCOME:

 Fig 5.
 Postural collapse |

 What is Postural Collapse?
-Postural Collapse is a condition where
+Postural Collapse is a condition

-distorting the complete structure!)
+effectively distorting the complete structure!)

-As a consequence of this distortion, it is no longer possible
+As a consequence of this distortion, it is no longer possible for

-for the muscles to contract powerfully, since their natural functioning
+the muscles to contract powerfully, since their natural functioning

 will by inhibited by the brain to protect the integrity of the body.